kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 By examining the data here, what evidence do you find or not find for such a pause?
 Present an analysis of this data (using the tools & methods we have covered in Foundation course so far) to argue your case.
 What additional analyses or data sources would better help you refine your arguments?

+By looking at the data, I did not find evidence in support of such a hiatus around 1998.
+The graph above showing global mean temperatures over time depicts a rather consistent, steady raise in global mean temperature since 1998.There is not a pause or decrease in the trend.
+Some additional analysis that may help could be determining the rate of global temperature change by performing regression analysis.

 ## Question 5: Rolling averages